-- 1. Install the EIA data loopback connector, part number 12-15336. - 2.
-Place the terminal in ANSI-compatible mode (in SET-UP B group 2 switch 3 equals a 1). - 3.
-Place the terminal in ON-LINE mode. - 4.
+- 1. Install the EIA data loopback connector, PN 12-15336. - 2.
+Make sure the transmit and receive speeds are the same. - 3.
+Place the terminal in ANSI-compatible mode (in SET-UP B, group 2 switch 3 = 1). - 4.
+Place the terminal ON-LINE. - 5.
 Type the following sequence to perform the test once.

-type the following sequence to perform the test continuously.
+6. Type the following sequence to perform the test continuously.

-NOTE The continuously running test ends only if an error is found or power is turned off.
+The continuously running test ends only if it finds an error or you turn power off.

-Any error found by the EIA self test is displayed on the terminal screen.
-Table 5-5 provides the meanings of the error codes.
+Any error displays an error code on the screen.
+Table 5-6 defines the error codes.